shakfu/dao-max-pd/README.md

 Original `README` continues from here...

+### Forking and Building Using Github Actions

+If you fork this fork (-:, you can run the included github action, `build-package` which will build Max/MSP externals on MacOS and Windows, and puredata exteransl on MacOS, Windows and Linux and then bundle them together into a package and make it available for download.

+If you do this, note that the MacOS externals will be unusable (due to Apple's codesign and notarization rules) unless you copy the downloaded externals folder to this project and run `make sign` which will remove these constraints.

 ## Overview

 This repository is a collection of Max/MSP and Pd externals developed from the explanations in the book *"Designing Audio Objects for Max/MSP and Pd"* by Eric Lyon.